lgalaz/fullstack-javascript/react/Hooks_useState_useEffect_useMemo_useCallback/explanation.md

 Eplanation: That inline arrow function is re-created on every render of Parent, so onClick is a new reference each time.
 Because Child is memoized, it only skips re-rendering when props are referentially equal; the new onClick prop breaks that, so Child re-renders every time.
 It still works functionally, but you lose the render‑skipping benefit of memo.

 `useCallback` is equivalent to `useMemo(() => fn, deps)`.
 Use it to keep function identity stable when passing to memoized children.

+useCallback can cascade into dependency hell.

+## useEvent (experimental)

+useEvent gives you stable handlers with fresh logic, solving the closure problem cleanly. useEvent is the future solution, not stable yet.

 ## Choosing the right hook